papoanaya/monitor_newlisp/bb-wx/README.md

 	         GPRINT:temperature@RRDIDX@:AVERAGE: %6.1lf (avg)\n

 4. At the end of the TEST2RRD and GRAPHS variables add "wx".
-This will tell xymon to show the zebranet graphs.
+This will tell xymon to show the wx graphs.

 5. Add this script under the $XYMONHOME/etc for the server and add an a